gnosis/gnosis-labs-hackathon-starter/README.md

 You can play with the prompts, different approaches, different LLMs, search engines, or anything you can think of.

+The code can be messy, the only thing we ask you is for it to be reproducible on our machines, and to help with that, there is `mypy` as the only check of CI pipeline on Github.

 ### Experimenting

 Run